+4-5 years old School Age

-Infants (up to 2-years-old) One Staff member for 6 children Toddlers (2 to 3-years-old) One Staff member for 8 Children Preschoolers (3 to 5-years-old) One Staff member for 12 children 4-5 years old One Staff member for 12 children School Age One Staff member for 24 children
+One Staff member for 6 children One Staff member for 8 Children One Staff member for 12 children One Staff member for 12 children One Staff member for 24 children

 The current method of determining child staff ratios in the State of Idaho is a point system.
 Under this system, the maximum allowed points for each staff member providing direct care is 12 points using the following point system.
 Points are based on the age of each child.